10 Tips to Increase Sibling Bonding

 "And this commandment we have from him: whoever loves God must also love his brother."
 1 John 4:21

 You can’t say you love God but not love your brother (or sister).
-I know this is talking about brothers in Christ, but if your child claims to know Jesus, he needs to learn to love his siblings.
+I know this is talking about brothers in Christ, but if your child claims to know Jesus, he needs to learn to love his siblings and build positive relationships with them.

 Promote togetherness

-Notice and promote activities that get your children playing together, and when they are playing well, try not to interrupt them.
+Notice and promote activities that get your children playing together.
+When they are playing well, try not to interrupt them.
 Let them build those good memories together.
+I love watching the older siblings play with their younger siblings!

 Team effort